myrto-orf/DataBases/README.md

 create a virtual environment (python -m venv venv)

-type 'pip install requirements.txt' in your terminal to download python dependencies
+type 'pip install -r requirements.txt' in your terminal to download python dependencies

 type 'python access_db.py' to load the data from the cvs to your database